edoardodraetta/edoardodraetta/README.md

 ### 🌱 What I'm Exploring Now
 - Enhancing my knowledge of **deep learning** and **NLP**.
-- Experimenting with **game development** to create engaging, educational tools for physics students.
 - Learning about **Bayesian inference** for scientific computing.

 ---